New York City royalty, NCAA legend and NBA All-Star, Kenny Anderson.

 Adam and Aaron recap the 1990 through 1994 NBA All-Star Games.
 We discuss rosters, coaches, leading vote getters, memorable moments and Most Valuable Players.
 Controversy reigns supreme, when true feelings about a Hall of Famer bubble to the surface.
 The chat is filled with plenty of insight, mixed with a healthy dose of good humor.
-I even offer an apology to some former All-Stars, in hopes of inviting them on as guests of the show in future episodes.

 Our conversation covers the whole season – we discuss best / worst team records, all major award winners and notable retirees.
 We also focus on the Bulls’ historic 72-10 record.
 We chat random stats, fake player nicknames (amazingly make a return) and of course, the 1996 Playoffs – culminating with Jordan v Payton / Kemp in the 1996 NBA Finals.

 Emmy Award-winning play-by-play announcer and voice of NBA Action, Ian Eagle.